ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ![](evt-src-ex1.png)

- If you need implement a query that look at what happenned to the order over a time period, you need to change the model and add historical records, basically building a log table.
+ If you need implement a query that look at what happened to the order over a time period, you need to change the model and add historical records, basically building a log table.
 Designing a service to manage the life cycle of this order will, most of the time, add a delete operation to remove data.
 But most businesses do not remove data.
 For legal reason, a business ledger has to include a new record to compensate a previous transaction.
 There is no erasing of previously logged transaction.
 It is always possible to understand what was done in the past.
 Some business applications need to keep this capability.

 **Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events.
-Applications or microservices can

-Historical records are immutable, and events represent facts of what happenned to the data.
+When the state of a system changes, an application issues a notification event of the state change.
+Any interested parties can become consumers of the event and take required actions.
+The state-change event is stored in an event log or event store in immutable time order.
+The event log or store becomes the principal source of truth.
+The system state can be recreated to a point in time by reprocessing the events at any time in the future.
+The history of state changes becomes an audit record for the business and is often a useful source of data for data scientists to gain insights into the business.

  The previous order model changes to a time oriented immutable stream of events, organized by key:

 ![](evt-src.png)

 You can see the removing a product in the order is a new event.
 So now we can count how often products are removed.

+In some cases the event sourcing pattern is implemented completely within the event backbone, by using the event log and Kafka topics and streams.
+However, you can also consider implementing the pattern with an external event store, which provides optimizations for how the data may be accessed and used.
+For example [IBM Db2 Event store](https://www.ibm.com/products/db2-event-store) can provide the handler and event store connected to the backbone and provide optimization for down stream analytical processing of the data.

+An event store only needs to store three pieces of information:

+* The type of event or aggregate.
+* The sequence number of the event.
+* The data as a serialized entity.

+More data can be added to help with diagnosis and audit, but the core functionality only requires a narrow set of fields.
+This gives rise to a very simple data design that can be heavily optimized for appending and retrieving sequences of records.

 With a central event logs, producer appends event to the log, and consumers read them from an **offset** (a last committed read).

 ![](./evt-sourcing.png)